redis/node-redis/README.md

 * `socket_nodelay`: defaults to `true`.
 Whether to call setNoDelay() on the TCP stream, which disables the Nagle algorithm on the underlying socket.
 Setting this option to `false` can result in additional throughput at the cost of more latency.
 Most applications will want this set to `true`.
+* `no_ready_check`: defaults to `false`.
+When a connection is established to the Redis server, the server might still be loading the database from disk.
+While loading, the server not respond to any commands.
+To work around this, `node_redis` has a "ready check" which sends the `INFO` command to the server.
+The response from the `INFO` command indicates whether the server is ready for more commands.
+When ready, `node_redis` emits a `ready` event.
+Setting `no_ready_check` to `true` will inhibit this check.

     var redis = require("redis"),